-The Use Case
+The Use Case For Clover Recurring Payments

 Clover is a popular choice for businesses that need the features and functions of a full POS payment solution.
-It has many things going for it: competitive processing rates, an open API and app market, ease of set up and use, and an aesthetically pleasing design.
+It has many things going for it such as competitive processing rates, an open API and app market, ease of set up and use, and an aesthetically pleasing design.

 - A restaurant that also features online ordering for pick-up and delivery.

 - A retail store that offers a wider selection of inventory online.